AmalSunny992/AWS_Basics/handson-AmazonLightsail.md

-# HandsOn : Using Amazon LightSail Launch a website with Load Balancer
+# Hands On : Using Amazon LightSail Launch a website with Load Balancer

 Setting up two web servers, connecting them to a load balancer on Amazon Lightsail, and pointing them to a domain involves several steps.
 Here's a detailed guide to help you through the process: